 There are two main brands at the top of this market, each having their own competitive advantages and features that make their products suited for various purposes.
-In this article, we will try to elucidate the differences between LIFX and Philips Hue’s smart bulbs.
+This article will compare the two top smart bulb brands; LIFX and Hue.

 One month after LIFX launched, Philips brought their Hue System to the market.
-Being a closed network light, the Philips Hue has been exclusive to Apple devices.
-The breadth of Philips Hue connectivity is now much, much wider.
+Being a closed network light, the Hue product line has been exclusive to Apple devices.
+The breadth of Hue connectivity is now much, much wider.
 Amazons Alexa and Googles Assistant work with Hue, and the brand of smart lighting is also one of the best integrated with smart hubs using Zigbee protocols.